ng-Classic/ng-classic/packages/platform-browser/testing/PACKAGE.md

-Supplies a testing module for the Angular Classicplatform-browser subsystem.
+Supplies a testing module for the Angular Classic platform-browser subsystem.